You’re at your wit’s end. You’re about to experience the mother of all meltdowns because of your abysmal sales record for the past few months.

 20. Jeff Shore, Founder of Shore Consulting

 There is a profound psychological hack that salespeople would be wise to consider.
 When it comes to decision-making, it’s easy equals right.
 The easier a concept seems to a customer, the “righter” it feels.
-The converse is also true: Complex equals Wrong.
+The opposite is also true: complex equals wrong.